benwhitty/hm08-qa-us/test/specs/README.md

 When you’re ready to start working, hit the “start server” button to get your server URL.
 Great, your server is on!

-# This is Project 8 Submission #2 (The first submission was an accident!
-The project was not complete!)
+# This is my corrected project 8
-I am attaching screen shots of my work thus far.
-Having some difficulty but cannot seem to troubleshoot!
+- Each test now has an expect() block with the expected result where possible.

-# Screenshots
+- I have deleted the commented lines of code.
+Since this code is not used, it has been removed.
+I have also removed any unnecessary lines of information.
-I added the screenshots under the issues tab in Github
+- I have included the command for running tests with npm run wdio under the section "How to run the tests."